 March 15, 2014 – Saturday – French Polynesia to San Diego – Day 6 at sea

 Today is a strange and melancholy day for me.
-I went to a couple of events this morning, but I’m restless and anxious to leave the ship and return home.
+I go to a couple of events this morning, but I’m restless and anxious to leave the ship and return home.
 The entertainment staff are doing their best to keep us all busy with lots of events scheduled, but I just don’t have the patience for it.
 I’m not even interested in working on my journal or photos today.

 I try to watch a movie this afternoon, but I just can’t stand the slow pace of the story, so I walk out.
 I catch the end of the Hula & Ukulele rehearsal by the passengers who have been learning how to dance and play during the cruise.
 They did very well!
 I actually came to the Showroom to hear the Third Officer Mikko talk about Icebreakers in his native Finland, which I find closer to my interest.
 Obviously I’m a techie guy at heart!